Lapas attēli

 "The ship Amelia failed from Calcutta in Bengal, in "the month of April, 1799, loaded with a cargo of the "product and manufactory of that country, confifting "of cotton, fugars, and dry goods in bales, and was "bound to Hamburgh.

-"On the 6th of September in the fame year, fhe was "captured, while in the pursuit of her faid voyage, by "the French national corvette La Diligente, L.J.
-Dubois "commander, who took out her captain and part of her "crew, together with most of her papers, and placed a "prize mafter and French failors on board of her, order❝ing the prize master to conduct her to St. Domingo, to "be judged according to the laws of war.
+"On the 6th of September in the fame year, fhe was "captured, while in the purfuit of her faid voyage, by "the French national corvette La Diligente, L.J.
+Dubois "commander, who took out her captain and part of her

-"At the time of the re-capture, the Amelia had eight " iron cannon mounted, and eight wooden guns, with "which the left Calcutta, as before stated.
+"At the time of the re-capture, the Amelia had eight " iron cannon mounted, and eight wooden guns, with " which the left Calcutta, as before stated.

-"From fuch of the fhips papers as were found on "board, and the teftimony in the cause, the ship Amelia "and her cargo appear to have been the property of "Chapeau Rouge, a citizen of Hamburgh, refiding and carrying on commerce in that place.
+"From fuch of the fhips papers as were found on "board, and the teftimony in the cause, the ship Amelia "and her cargo appear to have been the property of "Chapeau Rouge, a citizen of Hamburgh, refiding and "carrying on commerce in that place.

-"The Amelia and her cargo, having been sent by "captain Talbot to New-York, were there libelled in "the district court, and fuch proceedings were thereupon "had in that court, and the circuit court for that dif ❝trict, as may appear by the writ of error and res
+"The Amelia and her cargo, having been sent by "captain Talbot to New-York, were there libelled in "the district court, and fuch proceedings were thereupon "had in that court, and the circuit court for that dif ❝trict, as may appear by the writ of error and rẻ,

 [merged small][ocr errors][merged small]